octokatt/rumsford/jericho.md

 * Kondo-mon Zen
 * Kosmos Soviet is a shithole
 * In the future: Blatant Plagarism, the Stunt  --> done
-* Have hidden admin rights to Taki
+* Have hidden admin rights to Taki  --> hidden shut down protocols created
 * Created Girl Friday protocol system